By Sally Stone

 Perhaps you have another image or metaphor, rather than a lighthouse, a raft, a silk scarf or a noodle, which suits you better.
 Close your eyes for a moment, take a deep breath in, hold it for a moment, then breathe out long.
 Take another deep breath in, hold it for a moment, then breathe out long.
 Now allow your breathing to be natural.
 As you feel yourself becoming more relaxed and open, let an image or metaphor float into your subconscious which will bring you the peace you want to experience..

 A client who I used this concept with offered the metaphor of a swing.
-She was swinging back and girl-996635forth in a gentle rhythm with her mom.
+She was swinging back and forth in a gentle rhythm with her mom.
 The feeling of connection and love brought her perfect peace and contentment.
 She connected her breath with the rhythmic back and forth of the swing.

 Another client offered an etch-a-sketch.
 The chaotic drawings on the etch-a-sketch were her stormy feelings, which she can look at and then erase by shaking the etch-a-sketch.
 Another client likes a reservoir of quiet water where she swims and floats.
 Challenging emotions are washed away in the clear water, then diluted until they’re gone.
 All that’s left is the clear, peaceful water.